Hail the Usurper!

 Constantine III, son of King Culen, r.
 995-997.
 Born in the year 944, Constantine was the second oldest son of Culen the White.
 He fought at the Battle of Inverlochy in 971 where he was beside his father as he died with Kenneth’s greatspear in his chest.
 Known as Constantine the Bald because he lost his hair early in life.
 He won the crown of Alba by ambushing and slaughtering King Kenneth’s household and the King himself in 995 somewhere south of Scone.
 Constantine killed the eldest son of King Kenneth II, Dubhagan, in the Battle of Ulapul in the same year.
 A weak and ineffective king he battled open rebellion in Angus and Mearns throughout during his reign.
 King Constantine was often ridiculed for his sloth, obesity, and for his bald head.
 He spent most of his reign in Scone.
 He was a devout Christian and commissioned many monuments to built in Jesus’ name.
 Slain in the Battle of Rathinveramon by Kenneth MacDubh the brother of King Kenneth II in 997 after reigning for just two winters.
 Buried next to his father, grandfather, and great-grandfather in the Aed mausoleum.

 Kenneth III, son of King Malcolm r.
 997-1005.
 Born in the year 956.
 Kenneth was known in his lifetime as Coinneach mac Dhuibh and to history as Kenneth the Brown.
 Second youngest son of King Malcolm and the younger brother of both King Dubh and King Kenneth II, who’s rule he revolted against in the year 973.
-He was defeated quickly he was exiled to Ireland.
-Known for his imposing height and skill with a greatsword, Kenneth stood well over twenty hands tall and was as strong as ten men.
+He was defeated quickly and exiled to Ireland.
+Known for his imposing height and skill with a sword, Kenneth stood well over twenty hands tall and was as strong as six men.
 He won the crown in the Battle of Rathinveramon in the year 997 when he killed King Constantine the Bald and his oldest son Teàrlach in battle.
 When he was wounded by Norsemen in a raid on Dunfermline in the year 1000 he raised his son Giric to joint-kingship over Alba as King Giric II.
 King Kenneth and his son died by the sword of Malcolm the Aggressor at the end to the Battle of Monzievaird which is known also as the Battle of the Moor of Bards in the year 1005 AD.
 Buried on Iona with his son King Giric II, his brother, and his father King Dubh in Malcolm’s mausoleum.

 Giric II r.1000-1005.
 Born in the year 976, Giric was the only son and child of King Kenneth III.
-Giric was named King Giric II in the year 1000 when his father King Kenneth was wounded in battle against the Norsemen.
+Giric was named King Giric II in the year 1000 AD when his father King Kenneth was wounded in battle against the Norsemen.
 He was elevated to rule over Alba’s defenses, its coin, and its fleet as King of Alba in a ceremony at Scone in the same year.
 King Giric would rule alongside his father until 1005 when he was slain by Malcolm the Aggressor on the Moor of Bards.
 King Giric had a bastard son named Eacharn who was born in 1006 AD.
 Giric was buried on Iona next to his father and grandfather King Dubh in Malcolm’s mausoleum.

 Wars of the Greater Kingdoms of Alba, 937-1057